 Self Catering in Shrewsbury, Shropshire

 Situated in the pretty village of Clive which nestles into Grinshill hill, a nature reserve, is Redmarley, a spacious family house.
-With a local shop and village pub to hand, it is just the right place for an excellent holiday.
+As it has a local village shop, village club and pubs in surrounding villages it is just right for an excellent holiday or visiting friends and family within the area.

 In fact, the owners of the property grew up in it and regularly return here for holidays with their own families.
 There they enjoy relaxing in the large garden, listening to the buzzards meou -ing as they wheel overhead, sometimes seeing a helicopter from Shawbury, perhaps even one of the ones used by Princes William and Harry when they trained there to be helicopter pilots.
 The mediaeval market town of Shrewsbury is only 8 miles away.

 There are two bedrooms on the ground floor, one containing two single beds and the other a double bed.
-There is also a bathroom with both a shower and a bath.
+There is also a bathroom with both a walk in shower and a bath with grab rail.
 Bathroom, cloakroom and utility room all have a lavatory.
 A flight of stairs leads up from the airy hall to the other bedrooms, one of which contains a truckle bed (a single bed or can be made into two single beds) and the other a divan double bed measuring 6' 3'' by 4'.
-Again there is a new bathroom, with a shower and lavatory.
+Again there is a new bathroom, with a walk in shower and lavatory.

 The house has gas central heating with a condensing boiler so there is always hot water.
 The stove is electric.